manabie-com/togo/README.md

 3.Update columns.

-- No one uses ID of column with TEXT type, expect ony NoSQL using uuid -> Change to bigserialize
+- No one uses ID of column with TEXT type, expect ony NoSQL using uuid -> Change to big-serialize
 - Change created_date from TEXT to timestamp and set default and create INDEX for it
 - Change user_id of task to INT8 and update INDEX for it
 - Add a username into Users table and check UNIQUE